9 Regression Assumptions and Diagnostics

 9.3.2 Non-normal errors

 The errors \(e_i\) are not always normally distributed.
-Sometimes the residuals come from a distribution with heavier tails; sometimes their distribution is not symmetric; and sometimes they appear to come from a “contaminated” distribution, where most residuals are normally distributed but a few are abnormally large.
+Sometimes the errors come from a distribution with heavier tails; sometimes their distribution is not symmetric; and sometimes they appear to come from a “contaminated” distribution, where most errors are normally distributed but a few are abnormally large.
 This contamination often is caused by occasional measurement errors or observations that come from a different population.

 Exercise 9.5 (t-distributed errors) Suppose the errors have constant variance but are heavy-tailed.
 For instance, they could follow a \(t\) distribution with 3 degrees of freedom.
 We can model this by telling response() to use the ols_with_error family, which lets us choose the distribution the errors are drawn from.